Rosalind Franklin with microscope in 1955 (Image by MRC Laboratory of Molecular Biology on Wikimedia Commons)

 “…she was never a feminist – she would have thought of herself simply as a scientist whose achievements should be judged on their own terms, not as ‘woman scientist’ striking a blow for the rights of women”

-Fortunately her achievements are now well recognised in their own right, in part through the superb biography by Brenda Maddox, “Rosalind Franklin, the Dark Lady of DNA” (2002), and serve as an inspiration to women and men alike.
+Fortunately her achievements are now well recognised in their own right, in part through the superb biography by Brenda Maddox, “Rosalind Franklin, the Dark Lady of DNA” (2002).
+The most famous female British scientist, she serves as an inspiration to women and men alike.

 Buildings at St. Paul’s Girls’ School, Newnham College, Cambridge, and at King’s College London, as well as countless others nationwide and worldwide, have been named after her.